Before

 Explainable insight

-A single, coherent answer with traceable reasoning — surfaced in minutes, ready for action, not further investigation.
+A single, coherent, traceable answer - surfaced in minutes, ready for action, not further investigation.

-In pharma, the most consequential questions are never about the numbers themselves — they are about the why behind them.
-The Colrows semantic layer was built to answer exactly these questions.
-The example below illustrates how a question that previously consumed days of multi-team analysis was resolved in minutes — with a traceable, actionable rationale.
+In pharma, the most consequential questions are never about the numbers themselves - they're about the why behind them.
+Below is how a question that once consumed days of multi-team analysis resolved in minutes, with a traceable, actionable rationale.

 Query & context ingestion